 Who will enjoy this book?

-In addition to being a world-renown oncologist, holding the Dina and Raphael Recanati Chair of Medicine at Harvard Medical and various other titles, Groopman happens to be a great storyteller.
-The Anatomy of Hope reads a bit like your loving grandfather recounting the stories of his days in the Marine Corps, and the real-life conversations – which he seamlessly pulls into the chapters – give the book a endearing humanity.
+In addition to being a world-renown oncologist, holding Dina and Raphael Recanati Chair of Medicine at Harvard Medical and various other titles, Groopman happens to be a great storyteller.
+The Anatomy of Hope reads a bit like your loving grandfather recounting the stories of his days in the Marine Corps, and real-life conversations – which he seamlessly pulls into the chapters – give the book an endearing humanity.
 Anyone with an interest in medicine, oncology and the fight against illness will enjoy this read.
 Click here to find out more about the doctor and his work.

 I met him and his wife earlier in the year and absolutely loved his take on the current state of things in the medical realm.
-Click on the link for my exclusive interview with Dr Groopman and Dr Hartzband on how hope can change the course of an illness on a biological level.
+Click on the link for my exclusive interview with Dr. Groopman and Dr. Hartzband on how hope can change the course of an illness on a biological level.